devzendo/transputer-macro-assembler/README.md

 Contributing
 ------------
 The assembler is written in Scala, and requires Java 8.
+The build system is Maven.
+I use Scala's Parser Combinators.
+I use TDD rigourously, and require contributions to keep code coverage/testability as high as possible.

 All contributions are welcome!